The 47111 zip code in Charlestown tops our ranking of the most affordable places to live in Indiana.

 | Energy costs | $0.13 kWh[7] | No. 2 | -$0.02 |

-Kokomo's 46901 zip code has a median home value of $160,705, the 27th-cheapest market in the state.
+Kokomo's 46901 zip code has a median home value of $160,705, the 27th-cheapest housing market in the state.
 Forecasts project a 2.3% change in home values in the next year.

 The median property tax per household in Kokomo is $951.
 It's the 24th-cheapest market by tax rate in Indiana.